jthyer/kitten-boat/README.md

 Jellyfish Archipelago - Sylvie Jam entry

 To do:
-- stage 4 gem on top of player
-- make corners land in stage 10
+- make sure volume balancing is good
 - test windows vs browser export, make sure it all works

 Completed 2/3:
+- make corners land in stage 10
+- stage 4 gem on top of player
 - fix corner collision
 - Remove debug space press
 - Fullscreen option for windows export, esc to quit for windows export